StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

     kubectl port-forward service/stackstate-elasticsearch-master 9200:9200
     ```

-    **N.B.:** This command assumes you named the Helm release `stackstate` when you installed StackState on Kubernetes.
+    **Note:** This command assumes you named the Helm release `stackstate` when you installed StackState on Kubernetes.
 If you used a different name for the Helm release, substitute the right service name.

 1. In a new terminal window, configure an ElasticSearch snapshot repository